 When meeting with only a few of your teammates, you’ll likely have more time to get to know one another.
 We know that building connection in the workplace is key to unlocking better collaboration, so take advantage of these smaller meetings to foster a sense of community.
 We also know that ice breakers not only facilitate group bonding, but also have a measurable impact on creativity and productivity.

-For groups of five to 10 people, set aside 10 minutes at the beginning of your meeting just to do something fun and engaging, and then reap the benefits of stronger relationships as you work to solve tough problems and drive better business outcomes.
+For groups of 5-10 people, set aside 10 minutes at the beginning of your meeting just to do something fun and engaging, and then reap the benefits of stronger relationships as you work to solve tough problems and drive better business outcomes.

 What is an ice breaker?

 An ice breaker exercise can be as simple as posing a question to your team, and then going around the group to gather responses.
-One way to mix up the process can be to assign each person to select the next teammate to answer the question.
+One way to mix up the process can be to use the 'popcorn' approach, where the last person to answer the question selects the next teammate to answer.

 The ‘popcorn’ approach is a double-edged sword, however — it makes the meeting more democratic, with each team member selecting their successor, but it can also make people feel awkward if they are unfamiliar with one another.
-So, for new teams, we’d recommend having a facilitator handle the ice breaker discussion.
+For new teams, we recommend having a facilitator handle the ice breaker discussion.

 Group activities can take the form of sharing favorites (like movies, dishes, sports, etc.), or working together on a project.
 The outcomes of these activities can often form the basis of later team building, like creating a list of everyone’s favorite songs, recipes, or films.